esp-rs/espflash/espflash/README.md

             Print version information

 SUBCOMMANDS:
     board-info              Display information about the connected board and exit without flashing help                    Print this message or the help of the given subcommand(s) partition-table         Operations for partitions tables
-    save-image         Save the image to disk instead of flashing to device
+    save-image              Save the image to disk instead of flashing to device serial-monitor          Open the serial monitor without flashing write-bin-to-flash      Writes a binary file to a specific address in the chip's flash
 ```

 ## Configuration